Nxtra/blogs-david-en-nick/blogs/blog4.md

  * **Streaming ETL Jobs**, these allow the performance of ETL transformations on data streams and are run in the Apache Spark Streaming framework.
  * **Python shell jobs**, these run Python scripts as a shell and can be used to schedule and execute tasks for which an Apache Spark environment is not needed.

 In this blog we will be implementing a **Spark job**. ??keuze motiveren, meer uitleg waarom???

-??
-Job properties bespreken??
+Since we are developing a solution that we would like to be able to scale up significantly in the future, including processing information from all traffic locations in Flanders, we will be implementing a Spark job

 The AWS Glue service also provides the capability of creating *triggers*, which can start *jobs* based on a particular schedule, a certain condition (e.g. the successful completion of another *job*) or on-demand. ??onnodig om dit toe te voegen??
+Toegepast in onze use case uitleg toevoegen.

 # Vergelijking Glue ETL job met Athena aanpak (vanuit technisch oogpunt)